spannm/ucanaccess/README.md

 ### Welcome to (the new home of) UCanAccess

-**UCanAccess** is a popular open-source pure Java JDBC driver capable of reading/writing Microsoft Access databases.
+**UCanAccess** is an open-source pure Java JDBC driver capable of reading and writing Microsoft Access databases.

 ---